adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v1/productlist/README.md

 * Support for pagination
 * Configurable number of products on one page
 * Configurable category title display
+* Displays category image, if set in Magento and enabled in design dialog
 * Client-side loaded prices using GraphQL

 ### Use Object